openfisca/openfisca-doc/howto_docker.md

 # How to use OpenFisca with Docker

 When you want to use OpenFisca, either for running simulations or editing a country package, you need to setup a specific environement.
-If you do not want the OpenFisca environment to interfere with you pre-existing setup, you can use a container, such as a Docker container, that will set everything up for you.
+If you don't want the OpenFisca environment to interfere with your pre-existing setup, or if you don't have one, you can use a container such as Docker that will set everything up for you.

 ## Run OpenFisca on Docker